tweag/alfred-calendly/README.md

 ## Usage

-By default, the used keyword for using it is "cal".
+By default, `cal` is the keyword to activate the workflow.
-Use that to search for your different even types.
+Use that to search for your different event types.
 Press Enter to copy to clipboard and/or paste into the current application.

 Example: